shengli-seu/shengli-seu.github.io/_sources/chapters/intro.md

 # Steve's Learning Notes

+It takes half your life before you discover life is a do-it-yourself project

 This is a small sample book to give you a feel for how book content is structured.
 It shows off a few of the major file types, as well as some sample content.